WHO WE ARE

 Personal Trainer Stone, Owner of Optimal Movement & Performance (OMP) in Emeryville, built his business around his strengths.
 He turned his athleticism -- high school and college football -— into a healthy career, foregoing his intended career in finance.

 Stone has been a Personal Trainer since 2005, after graduating with a finance degree from Wagner College (NY).
 Beginning at the New York Sports Club, a commercial gym, in Manhattan, he soon devoted himself to strength coaching for men and women, developing a loyal clientele before he left, in 2006.
 Soon after arriving in the SF Bay Area, he joined forces with his former football trainer, training high school and college players as well as pro-athletes at PEPA Sports.

 After working as both a strength coach at Piedmont High and a personal trainer to private clients, Stone converted a small apartment in his building to an intimate, personal gym for which to train his growing private clientele.
-Outgrowing the space within a couple years, he opened a fitness studio in a storefront on San Pablo Avenue, in Emeryville.
+Outgrowing the space within a couple years, he opened a fitness studio (Optimum Movement & Performance)in a storefront on San Pablo Avenue, in Emeryville.

 “I like the neighborhood’s free parking and entrepreneurial vibe,” says Stone.
 “I hope the new apartment buildings and shops mean new business for OMP.”

 OMP officially opened its doors in 2012 and offers a wide variety of specialty equipment and training classes to a diverse clientele.
 With a mixed infusion of skill levels and ultimate health goals, Stone’s clients love to work out in the newly designed space that is safe and holds massive positive!